©Dennis Meier-Schindler/HTW Berlin23.10.2019

 Prof. Nik Haffner

-- BSP - Business School Berlin [Translate to English:]BSP - Business School BerlinBerlin is a great combination of contrasts: tradition and modernity, art and commerce, rural calm and exciting urban life.→
+- BSP - Business and Law School Berlin [Translate to English:]BSP - Business and Law School BerlinBerlin is a great combination of contrasts: tradition and modernity, art and commerce, rural calm and exciting urban life.→

 Prof. Dr. Rainer Zeichhardt